mercure-imaging/mercure/docs/advanced.rst

-retry_max                Maximum number of retries when dispatching cleaner_scan_interval    Interval how often the cleaner checks for files to be deleted (in sec) retention                Duration how long files will be kept before deletion (in sec) targets                  Configured targets - should be edited via webgui rules                    Configured rules - should be edited via webgui
+retry_max                Maximum number of retries when dispatching cleaner_scan_interval    Interval how often the cleaner checks for files to be deleted (in sec) retention                Duration how long files will be kept before deletion (in sec) offpeak_start            Start of the off-peak work hours (in 24h format) offpeak_end              End of the off-peak work hours (in 24h format)
+targets                  Configured targets - should be edited via webgui rules                    Configured rules - should be edited via webgui
 ======================== ===========================================================================